ricardo-martini-openfin/history_buttons/README.md

 * Clone this repository
 * Install the dependencies: `npm install`
 * Start the live-server and launch the application: `npm start`

-**Advanced Usage:**

-For users who would like to test features with a different OpenFin Runtime, configure your workspace as follows:

-* Generate a local manifest file, _local.json_, with the specified Runtime version, e.g. canary: `npm start -- canary`
-* Subsequent launches will automatically use _local.json_; delete this file to revert to _app.json_
+* Navigate to a page on google
+* Open up the left-menu tab and click on history
+* The buttons will send the original view forward or back

 ## Understanding the code